aajonusnet/aajonusnet/texts/Books/We Want To Live.md

 Although the author would like to, he does NOT imply or suggest that anyone interfere with medical procedure.

-The Appendix contains biochemical, dietary and nutritional explanations that were too dis- tracting to the story but they are important to those with inquiring minds.
+The Appendix contains biochemical, dietary and nutritional explanations that were too distracting to the story but they are important to those with inquiring minds.
 People have benefited the most by reading the story through to the end, and then reading the Appendix.

 PAGE 8